What can we help you with?

 Do you use computers in the classroom?

 Each teacher has a computer with up-to-date productivity software on which to plan lessons and produce materials to use in their classes.
-Elementary students occasionally have the opportunity to use computers for enrichment activities.
-Upper elementary and middle school students take keyboarding as part of their regular program.
+Elementary students have scheduled access to Chromebooks throughout the day.
 A variety of Computer Studies courses are offered at the middle school and senior high level.
 Internet access is available to all teachers and junior and senior high students.
 Access is strictly controlled and monitored.
-Junior and senior high students are encouraged to bring their own devices (laptop or tablet).
-If a student does not have access to one, we do have some for student use.
+Junior and senior high students are required to bring their own devices (laptop or tablet).
 We use Google Classroom as a tool for students, parents and teachers.

 Do the students go on field trips?